Experiences

 -

 Kangaroo Island Living Honey is a passionate family run business.
-They currently manage approximately 350 productive hives, and on a good year can extract up to 20 Tonnes of Organic honey.
+They currently manage approximately 350 productive hives, and on a good year can extract up to 30 Ton of Raw and Organic honey.

-Some of these hives will be on the farm and others will be on certified sites across the island.
-On the farm they have a Farm Gate Shop with a multitude of produce and other local products.
+Some of these hives will be on the farm, the rest of them will be on certified sites across the island.
+On the farm, they have a Farm Gate Shop with a multitude of produce and other local products.
 They also run Beekeeping Tours and Beekeeping Experiences.
-All with the aim to produce products of the highest quality and as natural as possible.
+Education is their passion and everything they do is with the aim to produce products of the highest quality and as natural as possible.

 -